Lieb-Schultz-Mattis-Type and Laughlin-Type Argument for the Quantum Hall Effect in Lattice Fermions with Spiral Boundary Conditions

 where $j=m+nL_1$.
 Thus the polarization operators for SBCs are identified as

 In SBCs, the translation and polarization operators for different directions are related as

 Then, the counterpart of Eq.(\ref{TUT.1}) becomes

 We choose $U_2'$ rather than $U_1'$ here because it eliminates the $L_2$-dependence from this relation.
-This was introduced for an extention of the LSM theorem to higher dimensions\cite{Yao-O}.
+This was introduced for an extension of the LSM theorem to higher dimensions\cite{Yao-O}.
 The magnetic translation operators are

 which satisfy $\mathcal{H}'=\tilde{T}_i'\mathcal{H}'\tilde{T}_i^{\prime -1}$.
 Note that $L_2$-dependence in $\tilde{T}_1'$ is again removed.

 The adiabatic flux insertion operator is introduced as in the same way of Eq.~(\ref{FIb.1}) as